wallarm/product-documentation/docs/4.0/waf-installation/kubernetes/sidecar-proxy/deployment.md

 # Deploying Wallarm Sidecar proxy

-To secure an application deployed as a Pod in a Kubernetes cluster, you can run Wallarm in front of the application as a sidecar controller.
+To secure an application deployed as a Pod in a Kubernetes cluster, you can run the NGINX-based Wallarm node in front of the application as a sidecar controller.
 Wallarm sidecar controller will filter incoming traffic to the application Pod by allowing only legitimate requests and mitigating malicious ones.

 The **key features** of the Wallarm Sidecar proxy solution:

-* This security solution has the closest to the application deployment format that makes discrete microservices and their replicas and shards protection easy
+* Simplifies protection of discrete microservices and their replicas and shards by providing the deployment format that is similar to applications
-* Wallarm sidecar proxy is fully compatible with any Ingress controller
+* Fully compatible with any Ingress controller
 * Works stable under high loads that is usually common for the service mesh approach
-* Minimum service configuration required, just add some annotations and labels for the application pod to secure it
+* Requires minimum service configuration to secure your apps; just add some annotations and labels for the application pod to protect it
-* Two supported modes of the Wallarm container deployment: for medium loads with the Wallarm services running in one container and for high loads with the Wallarm services split into several containers
+* Supports two modes of the Wallarm container deployment: for medium loads with the Wallarm services running in one container and for high loads with the Wallarm services split into several containers
-* Dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar proxy solution consuming most of the CPU
+* Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar proxy solution consuming most of the CPU

-!!! info "If you use the earlier Wallarm Sidecar solution"
+!!! info "If you are using the earlier Wallarm Sidecar solution"
-    If you use the earlier Wallarm Sidecar solution, you are highly recommended to replace it with a new one.
-The new solution re-invents the previous one providing the separate easily integrated security component that does not require significant K8s manifest changes.
+    If you are using the previous version of the Wallarm Sidecar solution, we recommend you migrate to the new one.
+With this release, we updated our Sidecar solution to leverage new Kubernetes capabilities and a wealth of customer feedback.
+The new solution does not require significant Kubernetes manifest changes, to protect an application, just deploy the chart and add labels and annotations to the pod.

-    For assistance during migration to the upgraded Wallarm Sidecar proxy solution, please contact the [Wallarm technical support](mailto:support@wallarm.com).
+    For assistance in migrating to the Wallarm Sidecar proxy solution v2.0, please contact [Wallarm technical support](mailto:support@wallarm.com).

 ## Use cases

-This solution is the recommended one for the following **use cases**:
+Among all supported [Wallarm deployment options](../../../admin-en/supported-platforms.md), this solution is the recommended one for the following **use cases**:

 * You are looking for the security solution to be deployed to the infrastructure with the existing Ingress controller (e.g. AWS ALB Ingress Controller) preventing you from the [Wallarm Ingress controller](../../../admin-en/installation-kubernetes-en.md) deployment
 * Zero-trust environment that requires each microservice (including internal APIs) to be protected by the security solution